GUY RAZ, HOST:

 RAZ: Indeed.
 That's NPR's legal affairs correspondent Nina Totenberg who is covering the Roger Clemens perjury trial.
 Nina, thank you so much.

 TOTENBERG: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.